Childless means to be without a child.

 My Truth = Backlash

-Now this may sound crazy, but people have taken offense to my stance.
+Now, this may sound crazy, but people have taken offence to my stance.
 Which makes no sense because it’s my personal truth so where do we go from here?
 It’s not like I don’t want to be a mother one day, I do just not right now.
-Even if I had a man in my life, I would much rather prefer for us to be traveling opposed to starting a family.
+Even if I had a man in my life, I would much rather prefer for us to be travelling opposed to starting a family.
 I don’t mean any disrespect by this either, so it baffles me when people want to bite my head off for being honest.

 My personal choices shouldn’t be ruffling anybody’s feathers.
 It’s insane how women who don’t have or even want children are often made to feel about their choices.
 The way we’re mocked and spoken about on social media alone speaks volumes too.